Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 Whirligigs, some swimming and some floating

 Whirligigs have four eyes: two above and two below water.
 This allows them to see through both media simultaneously.
 Their middle and hind legs are shaped more like a fin or paddle making them agile in the water.
-Though small as individuals, the size of a large cluster of Whirligigs seen spinning about can reach outrageous numbers.
+Though small as individuals, a large cluster of Whirligigs seen spinning about can contain outrageous numbers of them.
 They feed on detritus and small aquatic insects in water and can dive under whenever they like.
 They cannot breathe underwater so they capture and carry air bubbles when at the surface and take them below to respire.

 Whirligigs have a milky chemical defense that they secrete when under threat.
 Its odor is perceptible to humans and is described unpleasant.
 The members of this genus prefer calmer waters like lakes and ponds, but are fine in rivers and streams.
 Whirligigs are mesmerizing to watch.